liam-wiltshire/talks/learning/content.md

 - A similar concept applies to learning - by using multiple parts of our brain to rehearse the information, we create multiple pathways, and different interpretations of the same information to make recalling it easier
   - For example you might listen to an audio book, read a transcription, then print it out and hand-write notes on it - by using these multiple methods, you are procesing the information in different ways
   - I still hunt out physical books as well as digital resources - I can write on it, make notes, highlight, underline etc, interacting with it in a way not possible with digital media.
-- You could take this even further - I'm sure at school you might have had rhymes or songs to remember certain things - this is using yet another part of the brain

 ---